Sleep & Hydration: Rest right with water by your side

 YOUR SLEEP AND WATER

-Sleep and hydration definitely have a strong influence on one another.
-In fact, the link between the two has come under increased scrutiny from researchers in the last several years.
-What is the connection?
+Sleep and hydration definitely have a surprisingly strong influence on one another.
 According to the Sleep Foundation:

-Dehydration may create barriers to sleep, and insufficient sleep may increase the chances of being dehydrated.
-At the same time, too much fluid intake can cause excess urination that may lead to sleep interruptions.
+Dehydration may create barriers to sleep, and insufficient sleep may increase the chances of being dehydrated.1

 Drinking your recommended daily regimen of Primo water is an obvious start to maintaining a healthy sleep/hydration relationship.
 Some people like to drink a glass of water right before they go to bed.
 It might make sense, but this practice is not actually recommended by health experts.

-Their main concern is nocturia, which is medical-speak for having to pee a lot at night.
+Their main concern is nocturia,3 which is medical-speak for having to pee a lot at night.
 There are a number of things that can cause nocturia, and excessive fluid consumption is definitely one of them.
 So, fight the temptation to drink that glass of water on the nightstand.
 Better to leave it for the morning and drink water consistently throughout the daytime hours, rather than into the evening.

 What should you be doing before bed instead?
-Our friends at the Sleep Foundation have a few suggestions specifically related to your bedtime routines.
-These include:
+Here are a few suggestions for your bedtime routine:

-- Tapering off your water or fluid intake an hour or two before going to sleep
+- Taper off your water or fluid intake an hour or two before going to sleep3

-The other thing you should do is focus on quality sleep.
-That means setting a comfortable bedroom temperature (not too hot), covering your windows to block out as much light as possible and keeping your electronic devices out of bed.
+You should focus on getting quality sleep.
+That means setting a comfortable bedroom temperature (not too hot), covering your windows to block out as much light as possible and keeping your electronic devices out of bed.4

 SLEEP GREAT LIVING THE PRIMO LIFESTYLE